NilanjanaAn/Animatch/README.md

 # Animatch
-Match tiles having identical animal images and challenge your memory with this fun game!
+Match cards having identical animal images and challenge your memory with this fun game!